allanmboyd/formaterrors/README.md

 ------------

 A StackFormat is a type of object that describes the fields to include in each line of an error stack trace.
 In addition the stack line prefix (i.e. normally this is '    at') can be set.

-The available stack line fields are:
+StackFormat attributes are as follows:

+    * __prefix__: {String} prefix to set on each listed stack line.
+Default: '    at'

+    * __components__: {String []} array of strings listing the names of the components to include in the stack line.
+By default all stack line components are included.
+Valid components include:
         * typeName
         * functionName
         * methodName
         * fileName
         * lineNumber
         * columnNumber

-By default all fields are included.

 The following example creates a StackFormat that only provides fileName, lineNumber and columnNumber stack line fields with a prefix of "    -".